hexops/devlog/_posts/2021-10-31-perfecting-glfw-for-zig-and-finding-undefined-behavior.md

 What is happening here is that:

 * `images[i].pixels[j * 4 + 0]` is returning an `unsigned char` (8 bits)
-* ~It is then being shifted left by `<< 16` bits. !!!
-That's further than an 8-bit number can be shifted left by!
-So that's UB!~
+* ~~It is then being shifted left by `<< 16` bits. !!!
+That's further than an 8-bit number can be shifted left by, so that's UB~~
-  * EDIT: Actually, it turns out that's note exactly right, it's the `<< 24` that's the cause of the UB, thanks [@Maato](https://github.com/Maato) for [pointing this out and explaining in better detail](https://github.com/glfw/glfw/pull/1986#issuecomment-955784179).
+  * EDIT: Actually, it turns out that's note exactly right, it's the `<< 24` that's the cause of the UB, thanks [@Maato](https://github.com/Maato) for [pointing this out and explaining in better detail than I could](https://github.com/glfw/glfw/pull/1986#issuecomment-955784179).

 Suddenly, it all makes sense.
 And [if we load an equal snippet of code into Godbolt](https://godbolt.org/z/ddq75WsYK) we can see what is happening when we compile without UBSan / the `-fsanitize=undefined` flag: